 In any course or laboratory that meets weekly, no quiz, test, or examination shall be given during the last class session before the regular examination period.
 In any course or laboratory that meets two or three times a week, no quiz, test, or examination shall be given during the last two class sessions before the regular examination period.
-In any course or laboratory that meets more than three times a week, no quiz, test, or examination shall be given during the last three sessions before the regular examination period.
+In any course or laboratory that meets more than three times a week, no quiz, test, or examination shall be given during the last three sessions before the regular examination shall be given during the last three times a week, no quiz, test, or examination shall be given during the last three sessions before the regular examination shall be given during the last three sessions before the regular examination period.